Welcome

 The turbulence of sound, running, crashing water and the rustle of the leaf completes the poetry of noise.
 A noise that only Nature can make.

-Once out of the blue the Paradise Kingfisher swoops down to the lower canopy with it white tail dipping earthward the fluttering wings prods the leaves into a rhythmic almost operatic movement.
+Once out of the blue the Paradise Kingfisher swoops down to the lower canopy with it's white tail dipping earthward the fluttering wings prods the leaves into a rhythmic almost operatic movement.
 Leaning forward there were strange sounds in the forest and also footprints in the mud.

 Footprints in the Mud